far-han12/cse489_lab/README.md

 * **Image Updates via API:** Due to backend limitations with standard `PUT` requests for multipart data, updating a landmark *with a new image* is handled by creating a new entry and deleting the old one automatically.
 * **Offline Mode is Read-Only:** While users can view cached landmarks offline, creating, updating, or deleting records requires an active internet connection.
+* **Google Login:** Authentication requires an active internet connection; users cannot sign in while offline.
-* **Map Markers:** If a large number of landmarks are loaded , map rendering performance may vary depending on the device's hardware.
+* **Map Markers:** If a large number of landmarks are loaded, map rendering performance may vary depending on the device's hardware.